WonderingGodling/My-Mind-Space/src/site/notes/Explicitly Showcased/My General Outlook On This.md

 Oh And Also There Are Some Note Links That Exist But Lead Nowhere Thats Because I Dont Want To Publish Everything Online (Story Idea Spoilers, Backend Connecters And Other Stuff) So Those Might Just Stay Broken
-Also On My End Ive Got Little Icons Next To Filess And Stuff And There Isnt A Simple Way To Treansfer Those To The Website Which Is A Pain In The Ass
+Also On My End Ive Got Little Icons Next To Filess And Stuff And There Isnt A Simple Way To Treansfer Those To The [[Explicitly Showcased/Home Page I Guess/Home Page\|Website]] Which Is A Pain In The Ass

 # Mid Zoochosis
 Adding To This (19·2023 44.97) Its Hard To Add To This While My Mental State Is On The Move, My Mnind Has To Settle In Order For The Production To Carry Forward